typedb/typedb/docs/pages/documentation/10-resources/faq.md

 ### Can I run Grakn on an existing Cassandra Platform?

-By default, Grakn is shipped with TitanDB, which in turn relies on Cassandra.
+By default, Grakn is shipped with [Janus Graph](http://janusgraph.org/), which in turn relies on Cassandra.
 When you call `grakn.sh start`, this starts a Cassandra instance and then starts the Grakn server.
-You are not bound to use our instance of Cassandra, and can make adjustments to the settings in the `.properties` file in the `conf/main` directory of the Grakn, e.g. to make Titan use your Cassandra instance.
+You are not bound to use our instance of Cassandra, and can make adjustments to the settings in the `.properties` file in the `conf/main` directory of the Grakn, e.g. to make Janus use your Cassandra instance.

 Specifically you should change the following parameters: